fosterrath-mila/ift6759/model_performances.md

 b1phot4 | 50.50%
 b1phot5 | 57.86%

-_Note: All results are statically significant to each other._
+_Note: The differances between all results are statically significant to each other._

 ## Humanware